AcadIMAT

 n/a

-San Rafaelle (Private)
+San Raffaele (Private)

-San Rafaelle is a private university in Milan founded in 1996 and fundamentally born as an off-spring of an internationally renowned research hospital.
+San Raffaele is a private university in Milan founded in 1996 and fundamentally born as an off-spring of an internationally renowned research hospital.
 The Medicine and Surgery faculty proposes courses with strong scientific connotations, where the students go on ward rounds from their very first year.

-FEES: Yearly tuition fees amount to €20.000 + € 140 for the regional enrolment tax.
+FEES: Yearly tuition fees amount to €20,640 + € 140 for the regional enrolment tax.

 Humanitas (Private)